 Geographic area: However large or small the geographic “spread” of your target market might be, you can use geography to segment your email list.

 In other words, you could create a special email category for people in a particular city or state.
-Better yet, divide your market – and your list – into different zones, states and regions.
+Better yet, use email segmentation to divide your market – and your list – into different zones, states and regions.

-Purchase history: You might also segment your list by purchase history.
+Purchase history: You might also segment your mailing list by purchase history.

 This is obviously helpful.
 After all, if a long-time subscriber has been buying from you for years, they’d be annoyed to receive messages clearly meant for new subscribers who have never purchased from you before.

-Abandoned shopping carts: Did you know that 88% of U.S. consumers abandon a shopping cart each year?
+Abandoned shopping carts: Did you know that the average documented online shopping cart abandonment rate is approximately 70%?
 This happens for a number of reasons.
 But, regardless of the reason, you can use email segmentation to close the loop and convert more sales.

 When you remind customers of their cart, by email, you can often drive them back to your site to close the sale.